wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 As Consul redirects traffic, it secures the traffic by generating certificates used to <strong>encrypt traffic</strong> on both ends of communication, taking care of automatic key rotation hassles, too.
 BTW This mechanism is called "mTLS" (mutual Transport Layer Security).

 Because Kubernetes does not provide that mechanism natively, a lot of Kubernetes installations make use of Consul's Service Mesh.
-Using Consul also enables a Kubernetes cluster to securely <strong>communicate with services outside Kubernetes</strong>, such as databases, ECS, VMs, Severless, even across different clouds (through "OSI 1. <a target="_blank" href="?">4" traffic).
+Using Consul also enables a Kubernetes cluster to securely <strong>communicate with services outside Kubernetes</strong>, such as databases, ECS, VMs, Severless, even across different clouds (through "OSI 1. [<a target="_blank" href="#Terraform">Terraform</a>] <a target="_blank" href=""> href="?">4" traffic).

 BTW, Consul is designed for enterprise scale with HA and performance scaling mechanisms which has duplicate nodes by <strong>replicating metadata</strong> across availability zones and regions.
 Consul has a mechanism called "WAN Federation" which replicate service metadata across regions to enable multi-region capability.
 A massive performance test proved Consul's enterprise worthiness.